Alex-Agile/tictactoegame/README.md

+# Ansible Super LAMP Environment Provisioner

+Ansible provisioner for LAMP environments using Apache2, Php-fpm 7.1, MySQL 5.7, Xdebug, Composer, Git, Redis and Blackfire.

+## Dependencies

+- VirtualBox.
+Install with:

+        *sudo apt-get update*
+        *sudo apt-get install virtualbox*

+- Vagrant.
+Download latest version from official website and install.

+- Ansible.
+Install with:

+         *sudo apt-get update*
+         *sudo apt-get install ansible*

+## Installation

+1. Copy *vagrant_inventory.example.yml* to *vagrant_inventory.yml* and modify what required.

+2. Be sure to replace on *ansible/hosts*:

+- *tictactoegame* to the same value as *name* on vagrant_inventory.yml
+- *ansible_ssh_port* to the same value as *port_host* on vagrant_inventory.yml
+- *machine name* on *ansible_ssh_private_key_file* to the same value as *name* on vagrant_inventory.yml

-# Docler Holding - Tic Tac Assessment
+# TicTacToeGame Holding - Tic Tac Assessment
 Alejandro Barba Prieto

 ##Introduction

-This is the code repository for Docler Holding - Php Developer Assessment: Tic Tac Toe Game.
+This is the code repository for TicTacToeGame Holding - Php Developer Assessment: Tic Tac Toe Game.

 Technologies I have used to develop the game are: